gphat/bullfinch/docs/JDBCQueryRunner.md

-# JDBC Worker #
+# JDBC Query Runner #

-The JDBC worker's configuration looks like this:
+The JDBC Query Runner's configuration looks like this:

     {
         "workers" : [
             {
                 "name" : "JDBC Worker",
+                // The class were loading, the JDBC Worker "worker_class" : "iinteractive.bullfinch.minion.JDBCQueryRunner",
+                // The number of JDBC Worker treads to start "worker_count" : 2,
+                "options"  : {
                     // The kestrel host we'll be connecting to "kestrel_host" : "127.0.0.1",
                     // The kestrel port
                     "kestrel_port" : 2222,
-                // The class were loading, the JDBC Worker "worker_class" : "iinteractive.bullfinch.JDBCWorker",
-                // The number of JDBC Worker treads to start "worker_count" : 2,
                     // The queue the workers will monitor "subscribe_to" : "test-net-kestrel",
                     // The time the workers will spend watching the queue before
                     // timing out (then starting to watch again) "timeout" : 10000,
-                "options"  : {
                     // Requests older than this will be ignored "default_process_by_ttl" : "PT300S",
                     // JDBC connection information